Project 529 is the largest and most advanced online bike registry in North America. Self-Register your bike to help prevent bike theft.

 What is Project 529?

 Project 529 is a simple, community-powered way to help protect your bike and improve the chances of getting it back if it is ever lost or stolen.
-By registering your bike, you create a secure record of key details such as the serial
+By registering your bike, you create a secure record of key details such as the serial number, photos, and identifying features.
+This information can help law enforcement and the broader cycling community identify your bike and support recovery efforts.

 Image